David Newman (singer)

-David Newman is a sacred chant master, recording artist, singer/songwriter, best-selling author, and inspirational teacher.
-David, also known as Durga Das, travels extensively sharing his music, and teachings on the path of love as a vehicle for spiritual awakening.
+David Newman was a sacred chant master, recording artist, singer/songwriter, best-selling author, and inspirational teacher.
+David, also known as Durga Das, traveled extensively sharing his music and teachings on the path of love as a vehicle for spiritual awakening.

 Biography

-Newman's love of music began early when a relative bought him a guitar at age 13.
+Newman's love of music began early when his Uncle bought him a guitar at age 13.
 He pursued a BA in music, graduating in 1986 from Bowdoin College in Maine.
 He performed as a singer-songwriter until 1988 and then worked as a music publisher in Los Angeles from 1988 to 1990.

 Becoming disenchanted with the business side of music, Newman moved to New York City to study law.
-During his time at Cardozo Law School, Newman began to study yoga and found himself devoting several hours a day to it, a practice which he found improved his focus and ability to respond to the stresses of his classes.
+During his time at Cardozo Law School, Newman began to study yoga and found himself devoting several hours a day to it, a practice that he found improved his focus and ability to respond to the stresses of his classes.

 In 1992, less than a month after passing the bar exam and obtaining a J.D., Newman opened a yoga studio, Yoga on Main, in Philadelphia.
-He studied in the Viniyoga tradition, and also explored the teachings of other yoga lineages.
+He studied in the Viniyoga tradition and also explored the teachings of other yoga lineages.
 He eventually integrated his studies and teaching experience to offer a style of yoga he named Inner Fire Yoga.

-Over time Newman made the shift to practicing Bhakti Yoga and broadened Yoga on Main's focus from yoga center to a place of spiritual community, with a wide range of course offerings including meditation instruction and kirtan events.
+Over time Newman made the shift to practicing Bhakti Yoga and broadened Yoga on Main's focus from yoga center to a place of spiritual community, with a wide range of course offerings, including meditation instruction and kirtan events.

 Newman found in kirtan a spiritual practice that re-energized his interest in making music, leading to the creation of his first album, Soul Freedom, produced by Kit Thomas and Ben Dowling and released by Inner Fire Music in 2003.

 In 2004 Newman met New York City producer and mix engineer Frank Wolf.
 Together they recorded Lotus Feet: A Kirtan Revolution.
 Lotus Feet was reviewed on the National Public Radio show All Things Considered on June 20, 2006.

-Leap of Grace, Newman's third album, was a recording of an ancient Indian healing prayer called the Hanuman Chalisa.
+Leap of Grace, Newman's third album, is a recording of an ancient Indian healing prayer called the Hanuman Chalisa.
 Also produced by Newman and Frank Wolf, Leap of Grace was released in 2005 on the Pranamaya Music label.

-Newman and Wolf followed up in 2006 with the CD/DVD set, Into the Bliss, which includes a live recording of a kirtan event and an interview with Newman produced by Jennifer Young.
+Newman and Wolf followed up in 2006 with the CD/DVD set Into the Bliss, which includes a live recording of a kirtan event and an interview with Newman produced by Jennifer Young.